 Abstentions will be counted for purposes of determining whether a quorum is present for the transaction of business at the Annual Meeting.
 "Broker nonvotes" (i.e., shares represented at the meeting held by brokers or nominees as to which instructions have not been received from the beneficial owners or persons entitled to vote such shares and with respect to which the broker or nominee does not have discretionary voting power to vote such shares) will not be counted for purposes of determining whether a quorum is present for the transaction of business at the Annual Meeting.
 With respect to the election of the directors (Proposal 3), votes may be cast "for" or "withheld" from the nominees.
 Votes cast "for" the nominees will count as "yes" votes; votes that are "withheld" from the nominees will not be voted with respect to the election of the nominees.
 With respect to Proposals 1, 2 and 4, votes may be cast "for," "against" or "abstain."
 In the case of Proposals 1 and 2, abstentions will have the same effect as a vote against such matter.
 In the case of Proposal 4, abstentions are not considered votes cast on such matter and will have the effect of reducing the number of affirmative votes required to achieve a majority for such matters by reducing the total number of shares from which the majority is calculated.
 Proposals 1, 2, 3 and 4 are each "non-discretionary" items and, therefore, brokers and nominees do not have discretionary voting power with respect to such matters.
 If you do not instruct your broker how to vote with respect to such matter, your broker may not vote with respect to these items.
-For Proposals 1 and 2, broker non-votes will have the same effect as a vote against such matter.
-Broker non-votes will have no effect on Proposal 3.
-With respect to Proposal 4, broker non-votes will have the effect of reducing the number of affirmative votes required to achieve a majority for such matter by reducing the total number of shares from which the majority is calculated.
+For Proposals 1 and 2, broker non-votes will have the effect of reducing the number of affirmative votes required to achieve a majority for such matter by reducing the total number of shares from which the majority is calculated.